Table of Contents_

 After carrying out over 13 hours of research and testing, we’ve found that the Cuisinart COS-330 Electric Smoker is the best electric smoker for cooking barbecue.
-It comes with a thermostat controlled, 1500-watt heating element and removable water pan, plus it has an easy to clean, dishwasher safe stainless steel racks.
+It comes with a thermostat controlled, 1500-watt heating element, and removable water pan, plus it has an easy-to-clean, dishwasher safe stainless steel racks.

 To help you pick the best electric smoker for cooking barbecue, we’ve looked at what’s out there and rounded up the best performers and those that deliver the best value.
 We looked for electric meat smokers that were easy to move and clean, made from high-quality materials, and that featured digital controls.
 We also looked at square inches of the cooking area as well as the temperature range.
 Read on to see more high-quality electric smokers available for purchase.
+But first, check our list of the best grills out there.

 Award: TOP PICK